 Helping Local Communities

 In addition to commercial ventures, the farm aims to provide local farmers with young macadamia trees at little or no-cost.
-This is to encourage farmers to consume macadamias, which are rich in omega-7 and monosaturated fats.
+The trees serve to encourage farmers to consume macadamias, which are rich in omega-7 and monosaturated fats.
 If farmers produce macadamias in enough quantities, they can sell macadamias for export.
 Valhalla – a certified macadamia grower – can process macadamias for farmers, which nets them a higher profit than if they sold their macadamias unprocessed.
 A macadamia tree starts producing fruits in about two years on average, is disease-resistant and produces year round.

 An added benefit of encouraging farmers to plant macadamia trees is that it prevents the use of slash-and-burn agriculture, which is prevalent here.
-This type of agriculture depletes the soil of nutrients and the expense of short-term crop gains.
+This type of farming depletes the soil of nutrients and the expense of short-term crop gains.
 Macadamia trees also supply ample firewood, making them even more attractive to locals.

 To learn more about the farm and about the benefits of macadamias, click on any pic below to start the slideshow: